longmaker2/MindCare/README.md

 ## Features
 - **Personalized Mental Health Dashboard** – Users can track their mental well-being, set personal goals, and access relevant resources.
 - **Book Appointment** – Schedule sessions with licensed mental health professionals for personalized support.
-- **Self-Help Resources** – Access articles, videos, and exercises for stress management, anxiety relief, and emotional well-being.
 - **Mental Health Quizzes** – Quizzes about mental health organize in each category
 - **Mental health support space** – Join a safe and moderated community where users can share experiences, seek advice, and provide support to others.
 - **Contact** – Provides crisis intervention information and direct contact with professional helplines.